BrewBlox/brewblox-boilerplate/README.md

 ### [README.md](./README.md)
-Your module readme.
+Your module readme (this file).
 It will be the package description on Pypi.org, and automatically be displayed in Github.
 **Required Changes:**
 * Add all important info about your package here.
 What does your package do?
 How do you use it?
 What is your favorite color?